greenboi105/NYC-Airbnb-Dashboard/README.md

 5. **Histogram** - We have a plot for the general pricing of the boroughs overall, regardless of the type of rental.

-6. **Bar Plot** - We can compare the average yearly availability across the boroughs, which can provide some insight into how competitive the rental market is in the different areas.
+6. **Bar Chart** - We can compare the average yearly availability across the boroughs, which can provide some insight into how competitive the rental market is in the different areas.

 Link to visualization: **https://nycairbnbapp.herokuapp.com/**